KeyanSong/431-2018/slides/class03/README.md

 ## Deliverables Coming Soon

+- By Wednesday at Noon
+    - Complete the [Minute Paper After Class 03](http://bit.ly/431-2018-minute03) at http://bit.ly/431-2018-minute03.
+You must log into Google via CWRU to do this.
 - Before Thursday' class
     - Read Chapters 5, 9, 10 and 13 of Jeff Leek's [The Elements of Data Analytic Style](https://leanpub.com/datastyle).
-    - Complete the **Minute Paper After Class 03, which I'll explain in class today.**
 - [Homework 1](https://github.com/THOMASELOVE/431-2018/tree/master/homework/Homework1) is due on Friday 2018-09-07 at Noon.
 Submit your R Markdown and HTML files via Canvas.
     - We treat work that arrives before 1 PM as on time.
     - Work after that is late. **Don't be late**.
 It is **far, far** better to be incomplete than late for homework in this class.